-- HS2 and HS3 require 125km more new build high speed line than HSUK to interlink the 7 primary cities considered in this comparison. - HS2 and HS3 require around 100km more tunnel.
+- HS2 and HS3 require 215km more new build high speed line than HSUK to interlink the 7 primary cities considered in this comparison. - HS2 and HS3 require around 69km more tunnel. - HS2 and HS3 are generally located in more difficult, more sensitive and less accessible terrain clear of existing transport corridors.